 Results appear on the image itself as text links, facial and object recognition links, product links, and trademark links.

 A mix of the different types of results could be shown to a searcher, broken down into categories such as product match, logo match, facial recognition match, image match, and web results.
-Interesting that in the section of Google’s visual search under thefacial recognition match, one of the results shown is a “Social Network Friend” presumably matched up with a profile picture or avatar.
+Interestingly, in the section of Google’s visual search under thefacial recognition match, one of the results shown is a “Social Network Friend” presumably matched up with a profile picture or avatar.

-If you’ve used the Google Goggle’s search, you have an idea of what Google’s Visual Phone search can do.
+If you’ve used Goggle’s search, you have an idea of what Google’s Visual Phone search can do.
 This patent filing shows how the individual types of searches available there might be joined together.

 Will we start seeing search consultants being hired in the future for the design of product boxes, billboards, and other outdoor signs?